skupperproject/skupper-docs/input/kube-cli/site-configuration.md

 # Creating a site on Kubernetes using the Skupper CLI

-Using the skupper command-line interface (CLI) allows you to create and manage Skupper sites from the context of the current namespace.
+Using the skupper command-line interface (CLI) allows you to create and manage sites from the context of the current namespace.

 A typical workflow is to create a site, link sites together, and expose services to the service network.